seadoherty/React-BuiltWith-API/README.md

 This is a React app that uses the free BuiltWith API to retrieve technology used by a domain

-To get started is a [FREE BuiltWith API key](https://builtwith.com/signup?B=https%3a%2f%2fapi.builtwith.com%2fdomain-api)
+To get started you'll need a [FREE BuiltWith API key](https://builtwith.com/signup?B=https%3a%2f%2fapi.builtwith.com%2fdomain-api)

 Create a .env file